Kiyoshika/kdtree/README.md

 # kdtree
 This is a simple implementation of a (static) kdtree that I will be using in one of my other projects.
 It does not support inserting/removing as I don't personally need that functionality (but feel free to contribute).

+This is a non-canonical implementation of a kdtree.
+Typically people insert a point on each node, but I rather insert a subset of data into the leaf nodes (and store no data in the traversal nodes).

 For details on implementation, see [implementation details](#implementation-details)

 # Stress Test